visit-dav/visit/src/doc/building_visit/BuildingOnWindows/ConfiguringWithCMakeGUI.rst

     Directory structure with source from a released version

-In order for CMake to locate the directory automatically for development build cloned or downloaded from the github repositories, *visit-deps* should be peer to *visit*.
+In order for CMake to locate the directory automatically for a development build cloned or downloaded from the github repositories, *visit-deps* should be peer to *visit*.
 :numref:`Figure %s<visit_dirs_from_github_repos_image>`

 .. _visit_dirs_from_github_repos_image: